 Accessibility & prescription status

-In FYR Macedonia, LNG EC is available behind the counter from pharmacies, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
+In the fYR Macedonia, LNG EC is available behind the counter from pharmacies, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
 The Yuzpe method is also still used, but a prescription is required in order to buy oral contraceptive pills.